mysto/python-fpe/README.md

 ## FF3 Algorithum

 The FF3 algorithum is a tweakable block cipher based on an eight round Feistel cipher.
 A block cipher operates on fixed-length groups of bits, called blocks.
 A Feistel Cipher is not a specific cipher, but a design model.
-The encryption process consisting of eight rounds of processing of the plaintext, each round applies an internal round function followed by transformation steps.
+The Feistel encryption process consisting of eight rounds of processing of the plaintext.
+Each round applies an internal function or _round function_, followed by transformation steps.

 The FF3 round function uses AES encryption in ECB mode, which is performed each iteration on alternating halves of the text being encrypted.
 The *key* value in FF3 is used only to initialize the AES cipher.
 Thereafter